 How Red Light Therapy is Therapeutic

 We have photoreceptors in our skin called chromophores.
 The chromophores have maximum sensitivity to absorbing red and infrared light.
-The Red and infrared energy

-- skin cell mitochondrial chromophores absorb photons
+- chromophore proteins in the cell mitochondria absorb photons

 - electron transport increases